deanhiller/webpieces/README.md

 * httpproxy - keep-alive connections should be timed out at some point
 * httpclient - we probably should use the SessionExecutor so that all response payloads are single threaded and come in order and we would then have multiple threads still(ordering is necessary or we can't unmarshal misordered data).
 Currently, like most, we single thread the responses coming back(but this is an easy change)
 * httpclient - timeout the request/response cycle
+* SessionExecutor - should we limit the queue size per channel such that we backpressure a channel when the queue size reaches a certain limit? or at least make it configurable?